Atlanta Braves - The Reagan Years (1980-1989)

 the remainder of the year With a decline in Atlanta's starting pitching

-exacerbating Horner's loss, the Braves drop to under .500 where they 1988 - LHP Steve Avery is selected in first round (3rd overall) of the amateur draft
+exacerbating Horner's loss, the Braves drop to under .500 where they 1988 - Reliever Mark Wohlers is selected in eighth round of amateur draft

 stay for the rest of the decade.
 Meanwhile Horner, while still an